Wondering how to create the illusion of depth in art? Depth is one of the most important principles of good composition.

 The horizon line is the line that determines the eye level of the observer.

-The horizon line lies at eye level and is often used to indicate depth in a landscape scene.
+The horizon line lies at eye level and often indicates depth in a landscape scene.
 If you want your scene to appear closer or farther away, manipulate where you draw the horizon line accordingly.

 Tilting an object makes it appear further away because the viewer assumes that the